KELLERAGfuerDruckmesstechnik/PressureSuite-Cloud-Documentation/docs.kolibricloud.ch/content/overview/process.md

      - Monitoring pipe cap lock
      - Monitoring pipe adapter ring

-☐ Try out www.kolibricloud.ch and visits the documentation page https://docs.kolibricloud.ch
+☐ Try out www.pressuresuite.com and visits the documentation page https://docs.pressuresuite.com
- ☐ Understand the benefits, the features and limitations of the 'KOLIBRI Cloud' ☐ Even if an external cloud solution like the 'KOLIBRI Cloud' does not fit the use case it might be a good idea to start with it to test the connectivity and verify the data transfer
+ ☐ Understand the benefits, the features and limitations of the 'PressureSuite Cloud' ☐ Even if an external cloud solution like the 'PressureSuite Cloud' does not fit the use case it might be a good idea to start with it to test the connectivity and verify the data transfer
-☐ Read and understand the 'Terms and Conditions' for the KOLIBRI Cloud EN / DE
+☐ Read and understand the 'Terms and Conditions' for the PressureSuite Cloud EN / DE

-☐ Decide if 'KOLIBRI Support team' shall pre-configure and connect the device to the KOLIBRI Cloud
+☐ Decide if 'PressureSuite Support team' shall pre-configure and connect the device to the PressureSuite Cloud
 ☐ If yes: Give the order to 'KELLER sales person'
 ☐ Finalize order with sales person